Climate Smart Commitment: 2024 Portfolio Annual Report

-In late 2019, Rick Steves’ Europe launched our Climate Smart Commitment — a program designed to pay back the environmental debt created by our travelers flying to Europe to join our bus tours.
-Our goal: creatively mitigate our carbon footprint by smartly investing a self-imposed carbon tax of $30 per tour member (with roughly 30,000 travelers annually, that’s a total of $1 million a year).
-We invest these funds (totaling about $4 million so far) in organizations that fight climate change in two ways: by helping farmers in the developing world employ climate-smart agriculture technology, and by advocating in the halls of government to take the threat of climate change more seriously.
+In 2019, Rick Steves’ Europe launched our Climate Smart Commitment — a program designed to pay back the environmental debt created by our travelers flying to Europe to join our bus tours.
+Our goal: to creatively mitigate our carbon footprint by smartly investing a self-imposed carbon tax of $30 per tour member in climate-smart projects around the world (with roughly 30,000 travelers annually, that’s a total of about $1 million a year).
+Our twofold mission: 1) help farmers in the developing world do their work more productively while contributing less to climate change and 2) help organizations advocate for government policies that take the threat of climate change more seriously and hold companies accountable for their climate damage.

 Happy climate-smart travels,